failure-driven/blog/content/rails-camp/commit-23-handle-more-use-cases-for-input.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**

-Up banker

-one time you submitted to do a talk to a national conference? got any tips?
-I was.
-It was an interesting topic, playing mario cart in ruby - conference organiser bait - I can tell yuo bit hvat to kill you.
-There is a lot of stuff at work around banking that is interesting but haven't been selected yet, earyl days

-focus on wht you want people to get out of that 40 mintues make it int3ersting for people.

-"it's like sales copy rreally"

-the code
-looks like

-the process i sgreat it is fantastic what you have done tne oputt of thep rpocjet much more inmport ant then the code

-maybe you are solving the wrold problem by sharing something in a different way

-SS craps on about all the opportunites she took but sees peopel missing out

-I have gone through hpases spending 12 hours a day - in the past i have written games for others to participate in - I would happliy helpp out with other people

-Juniors come to these events, they feel intimidated

-did you learn anything?
-lauhgs all the things bad with the code thoughts go through

-the process you guys are using is great - write project with whole bunch of people that is a learning for me - do it again sometime.

-there is probably a lot of way sto solve prolbem of helping others.
-"count me in next time"
-"you do you, do whatver you wnat on this plante you have 80 years you do you" one guy I work together but not really pair
-"I don't think a velcro wall would encourage dversity, we have some large people and that would not be fair"

-we do feature branches, master has to be shippable all times, we need to code review - we need a mechanism to do this. we have a bank to run, lot's of security issues, github tooling "we could make our code publick and it wouldn't make a differencer you have lots of oopprrtunities but ai is not

-no the code does not have 340 stars people will beleive anything

-Spuber comming in 5 minutes - focus on that

-"in my opinion, x amount of code base I am big fan of the monolith" when you want to add latency to you rmehthod calls that is when microservices are for you.
+> **Q:** So Michael Morris, what is it that you do?

+> **A:** I am an Up banker, yeah a banker

+> **Q:** You have submitted a talk to a national conference and been
+> successfull in being accepted, any tips?

+> **A:** Well it was an interesting topic, playing Mario Cart in ruby -
+> conference organiser bait - I can tell you more but will have to kill you.

+> This year round I have put in a talk around the stuff at work, there is a lot
+> of things around banking that are interesting but haven't been selected yet,
+> early days.

+> I suggest you focus on wht you want people to get out of that 40 mintues,
+> make it intersting for people.

+> And as for the submission, "it's like sales copy really"

+> **Q:** what do you think of "The Rails Camp Project" so far?

+> **A:** The code, well looks like, maybe I don't say :) The process on the
+> other hand is great, it is fantastic what you have done.
+The output of the
+> project is so much more than the code.
+Maybe you are solving the worlds
+> problems by sharing something in a different way

+> **Selena:** You are right, our inspiration was all the missed opportunities
+> we see around at places like Rails Camp.
+Getting into software late myself I
+> would die for any opportunity to learn from all these knowledgeable people.
+I
+> see people missing out I want to change that by driving a fun project to get
+> people talking, sharing inspiring and learning.
+What have you seen in the
+> past that has inspired people to make more of opportunites to code and learn
+> together?

+> **A:** I have gone through different phases, some camps spending 12 hours a
+> day non stop coding.
+In the past I have written games for others to
+> participate in, I would happily help out, help other people.

+> **Q:** That's great, you know a lot of juniors come to these events, they
+> feel intimidated, sometimes it is up to us to seek out who needs some help, a
+> little direction, an interest in what they are doing, learning.
+Did you learn
+> anything today?

+> **A:** [lauhgs] I have some thoughts of all the bad things with the code, but
+> you are not writing a banking app.

+> The process you guys are using is great!
+Write a project with a whole bunch
+> of people!
+The fact that is possilbe, te approach, the feeling of involvement
+> and community, that is a learning for me.
+Make sure you do it again sometime.

+> Ofcourse there is probably a lot of ways to solve the probelm of helping
+> others.
+Make sure you "count me in next time!"

+> Just remember You do You, do whatever you want ont his planet, you have 80
+> years, You do You, that is what everyone is good at doing.

+> **Q:** Do you often pair program?

+> **A:** There is one guy I work together with at work but not really pair.

+> **Q:** What do you think companies should do to bring in talent?
+Our thinking
+> at the moment is a full size velcro wall and velcro body suits!

+> **A:** I don't think a velcro wall would encourage dversity, we have some
+> large people and that would not be fair

+> **Q:** What about our version of Continuous Integration (CI) alwasy working
+> and pushing to master?

+> **A:** we do feature branches, master has to be shippable at all times, our
+> process requires for code review, we need a mechanism to do this, feature
+> branches and pull requests works for us.
+After all we have a bank to run,
+> lot's of security issues

+, github tooling "we could make our code publick and it wouldn't make a differencer you have lots of oopprrtunities but ai is not

+> **Q:** you mentioned your Werewolf alorithm to always be ~~lyn...~~ killing
+> has 340 stars?

+> **A:** no the code does not have 340 stars, but during a game of Werewolf
+> people will beleive anything.

+> talking of which your idea for sp-uber, coming in 5 minutes, focus on that!

+> **Q:** You had some interesting views on monliths and microservices?

+> **A:** This is a rails camp and in my rails camp opinion that for any large
+> amount of code base I am a big fan of the monolith.
+When you want to add some
+> latency to your mehthod calls, that is when microservices are for you!

 ## Lolcommit